balaji-embedcentrum/sylang/README.md

 - **Git** - Revolutionized version control and proved that text-based workflows enable true collaboration
 - **Language Server Protocol (LSP)** - Made it possible to build rich editor support across multiple platforms

-We're grateful to these communities for showing what's possible when tools are open, text-based, and designed for humans first.
+I'm grateful to these communities for showing what's possible when tools are open, text-based, and designed for humans first.

 ## 🤝 Contributing